 "If you are struggling with the sin of someone who hurt you it may be hard to believe you can offer forgiveness.
 That only means you are not ready to forgive.
 Some rush to forgive too quickly.
 You can't forgive unless you have first told the truth about all your hurt."

 --M. Craig Barnes, Hustling God: Why We Work So Hard For What God Wants to Give Us

 In Her Shoes

 The boy is terribly sorry.
 He calls for help and waits with her until help arrives.
-The doctor informs Susie her leg will heal in six weeks.
-(Her hair, too, will recover in time.)
+The family doctor assures Susie that her leg will heal in six weeks.
+Her hair, too, will recover in time.

-Two paths of forgiveness must be walked; empowered and led by the same loving God.
-He knows what each girl needs to move forward.
+Two paths of forgiveness must be journeyed--empowered by the same loving God, who knows very well what each girl needs to move forward.
 Sophie's path is likely to require more time and sustained support than Susie's.
 And although every forgiveness story is a story to be celebrated, Susie, most likely, will not be the one to validate and encourage Sophie along the way.
-Does this diminish Susie's forgiveness story?
-Nope.
-It just makes her one of the many forgivers with no frame of reference for the Sophie's in a fallen word.

 Does this diminish the value of Susie's forgiveness story?
 Not at all.
 It just makes her one of the many forgivers with no frame of reference for an almost unspeakable struggle for the "Sophies" in a fallen world.

 My name is Wendy Redroad, and I am a survivor of multiple years of child sexual abuse and traumatic betrayal.
 If you, like me, better relate to Sophie's story you don't have to go it alone.
 And you don't have to resent the "Susies" who seemingly forgive with ease.
 Perhaps we could all let one another off the hook for being non other than what we are.
 Human.